Sophia Hinerangi

 Sophia Hinerangi (c.
 1834-4 December 1911) was a New Zealand tourist guide and temperance leader.
 Of Māori descent, she identified with the Ngāti Ruanui iwi.

 Early life

 She was born in Russell, Northland, New Zealand c.
 1834 to a Māori mother (Kōtiro Hinerangi, of Ngāti Ruanui from Taranaki) and a Scottish father (Alexander Grey or Gray).
 She was baptised Mary Sophia Gray in 1839, and it is believed that she left home to be raised by Anglican missionary Charlotte Kemp at the Kerikeri Mission House then sent to school at the Wesleyan Native Institution at Three Kings in Auckland.
-She married twice but little is known about her first marriage, sometime in 1851, to Koroneho (Colenso) Tehakiroe with whom she had 14 children.
+She married twice, her first was sometime in 1851, to a Māori Chief Te Hākiro Koroneho (Baptised Colenso) with whom she had 14 children.
 She married for the second time in 1870 to Hōri Taiāwhio and moved to Te Wairoa where they had three children together.

 Entrepreneurism and tourism

 Especially since 1870 with the visit to New Zealand by Prince Alfred, Duke of Edinburgh, the popularity of tourists visiting ideal locations such as the Lake Country of the Waikato grew.
 Local Māori leaders developed tourism industries alongside public accommodations and eventually allowed for surveys by railway companies to increase tourist traffic.
 For example, a reporter from Rotorua in 1885 proclaimed that while the Cambridge line of coaches was suitable for invalids coming to the hot springs and spas there, a national effort to extend a Rotorua Branch Railway was needed.
 He went on to explain that the Māori were busy building public accommodation houses at Whakarewarewa "where a more varied and extensive field for bathing opens out."